 by Maisie Smith on August 20, 2015

-The large rock sailed over my head and crashed into the water in front of me.
+The massive rock sailed over my head and crashed into the water in front of me.

-I spun around to face my grinning brother, who was standing on a ledge above me and wiping his muddy hands on his He-Man t-shirt.
+I spun around to face my brother standing on a ledge above me, grinning and wiping his muddy hands on a He-Man t-shirt.

-It was a magical moment on a childhood camping trip, ruined in a way that only brothers know how to do.
+It was a mesmerizing moment on a childhood camping trip–ruined in a way that only big brothers know how to do.

 • • •

-Boulder chucking businesses like to make a big splash, gather up ALL the attention, make the biggest impact possible, and force people to spin around and ask, “What the hell was that?”
+Boulder chucking brands like to make a big splash, gather up every ounce of attention and force people to spin around and ask, “What the hell was that?”
 They fill up social media feeds with their next big launch/program/service/thingamajig/six-figure business idea.
-Their impact spreads into the far reaches of your inbox, raking in people like you would fall leaves into a big, black Hefty bag.
+Their impact spreads into the far reaches of your inbox, raking in people like you would fall leaves into a gigantic Hefty bag.

-When I started my freelance writing company, I knew that I would never be a boulder chucker.
-Building a gigantic audience… one that I didn’t even know, where each person was merely a number on an analytics report… didn’t sit right with me.
+When I started my freelance writing company, I knew I would never be a boulder chucker.
+Building a gigantic audience–one that I didn’t even know, where each person was merely a number on an analytics report–didn’t sit right with me.

 The thing about pebbles is that they stuff into pockets easily.
 You can carry them around with you wherever you go.
-And when you see the need to flick one, perhaps into a pristine pond or a hidden river, you can without hesitation.
+When you see the need to flick one, perhaps into a pristine pond or a burbling river, you can without hesitation.

 Lugging a huge-ass boulder around with you in an XXXL Jansport backpack will eventually make you sag under the pressure.
-(Not to mention that you have to strap that damn pack onto your back wherever you go, just in case the moment arrives when you can finally chuck the rock.)
+(You also have to strap that damn pack onto your back wherever you go, just in case the moment arrives when you can finally chuck the rock.)

-I prefer small… carrying the pebbles… not because I am afraid of a heavy boulder, but because I don’t want all of that extra weight limiting what I’m able to do in this life.
+I prefer small–and keeping a stash of pebbles on hand–not because I am afraid of a heavy boulder, but because I don’t want all of that extra weight limiting what I’m able to do in this life.

-Pebbles skirting across the water, leaving tiny ripples in their wake, is one of the most beautiful things in the world.
+Pebbles skirting across the water and leaving tiny ripples in their wake is one of the most beautiful things in the world.